-In honor of Emily Griffith’s birthday, students from Emily Griffith Technical College’s Culinary Arts program will be making Beef and Barley soup to-go for students and anyone in the community to enjoy for FREE on Tuesday, February 9.
-The soup will be served outside of Emily’s Café at the main campus located downtown at 1860 Lincoln St. from 10:30 a.m. to 12:15 p.m.
+In honor of Emily Griffith’s birthday, students from Emily Griffith Technical College’s Culinary Arts program will be making Beef and Barley soup to-go for students and anyone in the community to enjoy for FREE on Thursday, February 10.
+The soup will be served outside of Emily’s Café at the main campus located in downtown Denver at 1860 Lincoln St. from 10:30 a.m. to 12:15 p.m.

 Emily Griffith founded the Opportunity School, which eventually became Emily Griffith Technical College, in 1916 as a school for people of all ages and backgrounds to learn and gain new skills.
 The school was open 13 hours a day, five days a week in order to accommodate student schedules.